Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 A guide to 10 entry-level jobs for starting your career in healthcare

-Healthcare can be a rewarding field to work in if you enjoy helping others.
-Healthcare occupations are projected to grow 13% from 2021 to 2031, according to the U.S. Bureau of Labor Statistics (BLS).
-This expected increase translates to roughly 2 million new jobs over the decade.
+Employment in healthcare occupations is projected to grow much faster than the average for all occupations from 2022 to 2032, according to the U.S. Bureau of Labor Statistics (BLS).
+About 1.8 million openings are projected each year, on average.
 If you’re curious to learn more about various healthcare positions, here are 10 entry-level jobs to consider.

 Entry-level roles in healthcare